Get started

 • reset Resets the configuration

-For more information, see the tailscale serve article.
+For more information, refer to the tailscale serve article.

 set

 Unlike tailscale up, this command does not require the complete set of desired settings.
-Only settings explicitly mentioned will be set.
+It only updates the settings you explicitly set.
 There are no default values.
 Note that when using Fast User Switching, changes made are only for the currently connected tailnet.

 tailscale set [flags]